irazasyed/video-downloader/README.md

 - [Syed Irfaq R.][link-author]
 - [All Contributors][link-contributors]

+## Disclaimer

+This project and its author is neither associated, nor affiliated with Facebook in anyway.
+Use of this project is at your own risk.
+The author of this project will not be held liable for the usage of this project.
+This is simply an experimental project.
+It is highly recommended to go through the [Automated Data Collection Terms](https://www.facebook.com/apps/site_scraping_tos_terms.php) of Facebook.
+See License section for more details.

 ## License

 The MIT License (MIT).
 Please see [License File](LICENSE.md) for more information.